• Accreditation 3 January 2018

 Course accreditation

-A delegate of TEQSA has accredited, under section 49 of the Tertiary Education Quality and Standards Agency Act 2011 (the TEQSA Act), the following higher education course of study offered by the Technical and Further Education Commission (TAFE NSW Higher Education) for a period of seven years until 20 October 2022:
+TEQSA has determined, under section 49 of the Tertiary Education Quality and Standards Agency Act 2011 (the TEQSA Act), to grant accreditation of the following higher education courses of study offered by The National Institute of Dramatic Art (NIDA) for a period of seven years until 12 May 2021:

-TEQSA has determined that the one higher education course of study submitted by the Technical and Further Education Commission for accreditation complies with the Provider Course Accreditation Standards and arrangements for delivery at the Ultimo Campus of TAFE NSW Higher Education.
+TEQSA has determined that the six higher education courses of study submitted by NIDA for accreditation comply with the Provider Course Accreditation Standards.
+The course accreditation covers delivery at all Australian sites.

 Decision